Rising Star Cave: 2013 and 2014 excavations

 The 15 partial skeletons, which were found in a small underground chamber, invite speculation on the circumstances of their location.
-Paleoanthropologist John D. Hawks, from the University of Wisconsin-Madison, who is a member of the team, has stated that the scientific facts are that all the bones recovered are hominin, except for those of one owl; there are no signs of predation, and there is no predator that accumulates only hominins this way; the bones did not accumulate there all at once.
-There is no evidence of rocks or sediment having dropped into the cave from any opening in the surface; no evidence of water flowing into the cave carrying the bones into the cave.
+Paleoanthropologist John D. Hawks, from the University of Wisconsin–Madison, who is a member of the team, has stated that the scientific facts are that all the bones recovered are hominin, except for those of one owl; there are no signs of predation, and there is no predator that accumulates only hominins this way; the bones did not accumulate there all at once.
+There is no evidence of rocks or sediment having dropped into the cave from any opening in the surface, nor any evidence of water flowing into the cave carrying the bones into the cave.

 Hawks concluded that the best hypothesis is that the bodies were deliberately placed in the cave after death, by other members of the species.
 Berger et al. suggest that "these individuals were capable of ritual behaviour."
-They speculate the placing of dead bodies in the cave was a ritualistic behaviour, a sign of symbolic thought.
-"Ritual" here means an intentional and repeated practice (disposing of dead bodies in the cave), and not implying any type of religious ritual.
+They speculate that the placing of dead bodies in the cave was a ritualistic behaviour, a sign of symbolic thought.
+"Ritual" here means an intentional and repeated practice (disposing of dead bodies in the cave), and not implying any type of religious rite.
 This hypothesis has been criticised for its improbability.

 A study involving the statistical reconstruction of hominin evolutionary trees from skull and tooth measurements, originally indicated that the most likely age for H. naledi was 912 kya.

-A collaborative workshop involving 54 local and international scientists took place in May 2014 at the University of the Witwatersrand, On 10 September 2015, the fossils were publicly unveiled and given the name Homo naledi.
+A collaborative workshop involving 54 local and international scientists took place in May 2014 at the University of the Witwatersrand.
+On 10 September 2015, the fossils were publicly unveiled and given the name Homo naledi.